 64%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a solid, highly actionable skill with complete, executable code examples covering Docker setup, configuration, unit testing, and integration testing.
-Its main weaknesses are that it's somewhat long for inline consumption (the full test files could be referenced separately) and lacks integrated validation checkpoints within the workflow steps.
-The error handling table is a nice touch but would be more effective if validation steps were woven into the workflow itself.
+This is a solid, highly actionable skill with complete, executable code examples covering Docker setup, configuration, mocking, and testing.
+Its main weaknesses are moderate verbosity (some sections could be tightened) and missing explicit validation checkpoints between steps — particularly around confirming Docker services are fully healthy before proceeding to integration tests.
+The error handling table is a nice touch that adds practical value.

 Suggestions